JericoNeil/Cloud-Computing-Flask-Assignment/README.md

 - templates/career_index.html: The html frontend to interact with the application.
 - degrees_data.json: The full database of university degrees and admission requirements. **I personally cleaned the data and added more variables for filtering (see at the end the data cleaning process of the database)**.
 - requirements.txt: The list of the required dependencies required to install and run the project.
+- raw_database folder: This includes the database of PAU scores in PDF and Excel

 ## Setup